Croton Aqueduct: Construction

 In March 1833, Major David Bates Douglass, engineering professor at West Point Military Academy, was appointed to survey and estimate the proposed route.
 In 1837, construction began on a massive engineering project, to divert water from sources upstate, following a route surveyed by Douglass and supervised by Douglass' successor, Chief Engineer John B. Jervis.
+Jervis had exacting specifications for each segment of the route; he strictly guided progress and discouraged liquor consumption by workers anywhere near the construction sites.
 The Croton River was dammed, aqueducts were built, tunnels dug, piping laid, and reservoirs created.

 The gravity-fed aqueduct dropped 13 inches per mile, 1/4" per 100' (~0.02%).
-An elliptical tube, 8.5 feet (2.6m) high by 7.5 feet (2.3m) wide, of iron piping encased in brick masonry was laid, sometimes in cuts, with conical ventilating towers every mile or so, to relieve pressure and keep the water fresh.
+An elliptical tube, 8.5 feet (2.6m) high by 7.5 feet (2.3m) wide, of iron piping encased in brick masonry was laid, sometimes in cuts.
+Conical ventilating towers, also called shafts, 10 to 20 feet high, were placed every mile or so to relieve pressure and keep the water fresh.
+Every third ventilator (e.g., #3, #6, #9) was built with a door at the base to allow workers to enter the tunnel for maintenance.
 Hydraulic cement was added where the aqueduct crossed rivers.
 It extended from the Old Croton Dam in northern Westchester County to the Harlem River, where it continued over the High Bridge at 173rd Street and down the West Side of Manhattan and finally into a Receiving Reservoir located between 79th and 86th streets and Sixth and Seventh Avenues; the site is now the Great Lawn and Turtle Pond in Central Park.
 The Receiving Reservoir was a rectangular tank within fortress-like rusticated retaining walls, 1826 ft long and 836 ft wide; it held up to 180 e6gal of water.
 35 e6gal flowed into it daily from northern Westchester.